-WEEKLY ASSESSMENTS
+WEEKLY ASSESSMENTS (TESTS)

 Weekly learning assessments will be online.
 Because this is an online course, you will be able to use your textbook and other resources during the assessment.
 Hence, these assessments will both help you consolidate your knowledge and demonstrate your learning.
+These assessments will be timed and given via BB.